• Skip to primary navigation

 Old, Outdated Jewelry

-Some jewelry can be given away and others can be donated to a worthy cause.
+Some jewelry (Affiliate Link) can be given away, and others can be donated to a worthy cause.
 Visit our Places to Donate Jewelry you Don't Want post to help you find a place.

 School papers from kids

 We all love our kids' artwork, but if they don't want them displayed, is it really wanted?
 Have them go through the bins of school papers and see if they want any artwork.
 If not, trash it.
-If you like something, take a photo of it and create an art photo digital file on your drive.
+If you like something, take a photo of it and create a digital art photo file on your drive.

 Trophies and awards